rehierl/node-tree-outliner/1-3-hierarchies/1-1-setup-of-sets.md

 * Set B is disjoint from set C.

-Note that the above example of nested sets would turn into a multiset of sets, if number 3 would be removed from set C. That is, because sets C and F would then be distinct sets that hold identical content (i.e. distinct objects that represent the same set).
+Note that the above example of nested sets would turn into a multiset of sets, if number 3 would be removed from set C. That is because sets C and F would then be distinct sets that hold identical content (i.e. distinct objects that represent the same set).